robocomp/grasping/components/README.md

 ### ObjectPoseEstimation Interface

 It's the interface for `objectPoseEstimation` component.
-It defines a single operation `getObjectPose`, that takes a `TImage` from `CameraRGBDSimple` in `ViriatoPyrep` component and returns `PoseType`, which is a sequence of `ObjectPose` type.
+It defines a single operation `getObjectPose`, that takes an RGB image in `TImage` format and returns `PoseType`, which is a sequence of `ObjectPose` type.

 `ObjectPose` type contains :
 - String representing object name.